Bursary

 The 16-19 bursary may be able to help with the cost of travel, free meals, DBS or CSCS cards, academy fees, essential books, equipment and specialist clothing and essential trips and visits.

-Click here to view 16-18 Bursary Information 2022-23, including information about eligibility and evidence required, and start your application by using the buttons below.
+Click here to view 16-19 Bursary Information 2023-24, including information about eligibility and evidence required.

-If you have any questions, please do not hesitate to contact our Bursary Administrators on:
+If you have any questions, please do not hesitate to contact our Bursary Advisers on:

 Email: bursary@exe-coll.ac.uk